 Results from the ANOVA show that the model viewed significantly fewer faces than the subjects (F(1,26)=27.00, p<.001) (see Figure 1) and this was not influenced by the sex of the face (F (1, 26)=.075 , p=.787).
 The model also chose significantly higher ranked faces than the subjects (F (1, 26) =20.90, p<.001) (see Figure 2), and this also was not significantly affected by the sex of the face (F(1,26)= .001, p=.970).

-The hierarchal regression model for views, with number of draws, PDI and sex as predictors, explained 14% of the variance in the number of human views, but was not significant ((F(5,22)=1.90 , p=.140) (see Figure 3C).
+The hierarchical regression model for views, with number of draws, PDI and sex as predictors, explained 14% of the variance in the number of human views, but was not significant ((F(5,22)=1.90 , p=.140) (see Figure 3C).
 The regression model shows multicollinearity.
 The overall model is not a significant predictor of human views (F (5,22)=0.4, p=0.32).
 The remaining predictor variables: number of draws, PDI, and sex, were also not significant.
 At the next hierarchical level, an interaction of PDI with sex was added to the base model, but this was not significant; thereby indicating that sex had no effect upon the number of views before choosing a face (see Figure 3D).
 Additionally, an interaction of number of draws and sex were added to the base model, which was also found to be not significant.
 Therefore, there was no effect of sex of the participant upon their number of draws.
 As neither additional interactions improved the model, we can conclude the base model of: number of draws, PDI and sex to be the best model to predict the results.
 If we examine individual correlations, the closest to significance correlation is with average number of bead draws and PDI (r=-.256 , p=.188); all other correlations between predictors had a higher significance.

 The hierarchical regression model for ranking with proportion correct on beads task, PDI, and sex as predictors, explained 50.2% of the variance in human ranking behaviour and significantly predicted the ranks of the faces chosen by the human participants (F(6,21)=3.53, p=.014).
-The individual predictors of PDI total (B=-.004 , t=-.353 , p=.728), sex (B=1.594 , t=1.174 , p=.254), age (B=.380, t=1.479 , p=.154), and ethnicity (B=-.240 , t=-.530 , p=.602) were not significant predictors of the subjects rank scores.
+The individual predictors of PDI total (B=-.004 , t=-.353 , p=.728), sex (B=1.594 , t=1.174 , p=.254), age (B=.380, t=1.479 , p=.154), and ethnicity (B=-.240 , t=-.530 , p=.602) were not significant predictors of the subjects’ rank scores.
 However, average proportion of correct beads task answers were significant as a predictor (B= 7.781 , t=3.983 , p=.001), with every average correct answer, giving a 7.781 increase in rank of face chosen (see Figure 3A).
 In order to examine the cause of this interaction in further detail, an interaction of PDI and sex was added, but this was not significant (see Figure 3B).
 Thus, there was no effect of sex on ranking behaviour.
 In addition, an interaction of average proportion correct on the beads task and sex were added, however this interaction was also not significant.
 Therefore, both the interactions of PDI and sex, as well as average proportion correct and sex did not improve the base model.
 Consequently, the base model explaining the significant effect of average proportion correct on the beads task on ranking behaviour is the best model.
 Examining individual correlations for ranking behaviour, there is a significant correlation between human rank and average proportion correct on the beads task (r=.629 , p<.001).
 The next closest correlation to significance was between Face sex and average proportion correct (r=.275 , p=.156), and all other correlations for ranking were of a higher significance.

 Discussion